-A key support mechanism assisting state- and community-level sporting organisations to prevent and respond to child abuse is the .
+A key support mechanism assisting state- and community-level sporting organisations to prevent and respond to child abuse is the Play by the Rules platform.
 The national platform is supported by all Australian state and territory sport and recreation departments, and provides tools, courses, information and advice to support local communities in making sporting environments safe for children.

 In 2019, the platform was accessed over 43,000 times by Victorians seeking additional information to support a safe, fair and inclusive sporting environment.

 Fair Play Code

 In 2017 the Victorian Government introduced the Fair Play Code - a code of conduct for sport and recreation in Victoria.
 The Fair Play Code outlines the standards of behaviour expected for everyone involved in sport and recreation from grassroots through to high performance.

 The Fair Play Code embeds child safety within each of the five guiding principles of Fairness, Safety, Respect, Integrity and Responsibility.

 The Fair Play Code Self-Assessment Tool for organisations providing services to children in sporting environments further highlights the need to implement and monitor child safe policies and practices.
 The Tool assists governing boards, administrators and volunteers to prioritise child safety in decision-making.

 All recognised and funded state governing sport and active recreation bodies are required to adhere to and promote the Fair Play Code.